[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Duplicator also gives you automated backup options.
 You can schedule different parts of your site to back up at different times.

-For example, you might schedule daily backups for your database and back up your files less frequently.
-You’ll have peace of mind that your data is secure while optimizing your backup schedule.
+You might schedule daily backups for your database and back up your files less frequently.
+You’ll make sure your data is secure while optimizing your backup schedule.

 For the files, you can use an FTP client like FileZilla.
 Once connected, download your site’s public_html directory to your local computer.